 Talk to us about your car accident claim.
 Fill out a free consultation form to get started.

 Auto Insurance – Who Pays for Uber or Lyft Accidents?

 When driving for a rideshare service like Uber or Lyft, drivers are required to carry two types of insurance: their own personal insurance for off-duty use AND additional liability coverage from the company that activates whenever the app is turned on.
 Unfortunately, because Uber does not consider its drivers to be employees, but rather independent contractors, they may be quicker to deny injury claims.
 Liability becomes even more difficult to determine when a driver is in between trips or is “off the clock” after a full day of driving.
 In order to protect your claim and potentially maximize its value, you should consider retaining an Orlando car accident lawyer who can fight for the compensation you are entitled to.

-Common Causes of Uber Accidents
+What are Common Causes of Uber Accidents?

 - Uber accidents come with built-in distractions.
 One of the most dangerous elements of rideshare services is their reliance on a mobile app to guide them to their customers and navigate them through their routes.
 This is a built-in source of distraction that takes focus away from the road, significantly increasing the driver’s risk of getting into an accident.